Christopher W Olsen

 Graduate Training

-During Dr. Olsen's research career he served as the primary mentor for three PhD students, two post-doctoral fellows, was a graduate program committee member for 22 MS or PhD students, mentored 11 DVM students and one MD student on research projects, and mentored 14 MPH students on their pulic health field projects.
+During Dr. Olsen's research career he served as the primary mentor for three PhD students, two post-doctoral fellows, and mentored an additional 56 DVM, MS, PhD, MD, and MPH students.

 Recent Publications